Masters Odds | Betting Guide For The 2024 Golf Tournament At Augusta

 How to bet The Masters

-Masters betting odds for 2023 were released the day after Scheffler’s win last April.
+Masters betting odds for 2025 were released the day after Scheffler s win last April at the best betting apps.

 Closer to the start of the tournament, many additional bet types will be released as the field finalizes and first- and second-round groupings and tee times are released.
 These expanded markets will include two- or three-ball matchups for individual rounds, or for the tournament as a whole.